buildit/devops-test/README.md

 ```
 ssh-keygen -t rsa -C "deploy"
 ```
+When prompted save the key with an empty passphrase.
 This will save the generated private/public pair to `/home/deploy/.ssh/id_rsa`.
 1. Add the following ssh-agent startup script to `/home/deploy/.bashrc`.
-Password will be required on the first login but will enable unprompted SSH authentication when required (essential for deploy CI process)
+You will need to reboot the server for the `ssh-agent` to be started and the deploy key automatically added.
 ```
 if [ ! -S ~/.ssh/ssh_auth_sock ]; then
   eval `ssh-agent`